A. You can start to look at buying once you have around 5% of the purchase price.

 However, the interest rate for a variable rate loan will change throughout the life of your loan as interest rates are adjusted for changes in economic conditions.
 Your monthly interest repayments will fluctuate accordingly.

 A. A comparison rate is an indicative rate that is calculated by taking into account both the interest rate and the fees & charges related to the loan product.
 A comparison rate includes certain fees & charges but not all fees & charges.
-You should ensure that you understand the applicable fees & charges before applying for a loan.
+You should ensure that you understand the applicable fees and charges before applying for a loan.

 A. Principal & interest repayments include both the interest payable for a period and repayment of a portion of the loan balance (the principal).
 The loan balance will therefore reduce over time.